henryy/henryy.github.io/_pages/about.md

 I am an associate professor at [Institute for Network Sciences and Cyberspace](http://www.insc.tsinghua.edu.cn/) ,[Tsinghua University](https://www.tsinghua.edu.cn/) in Beijing, China.

-I'm always looking for highly motivated Ph.D., master, undergraduate students, interns interested in AI or security.
-Besides, experience of **FPGA programming** is a strong plus.
+I'm always looking for highly motivated Ph.D., master, undergraduate students, interns interested in exploring **AI security and safety issues**.
 Feel free to send me an email with your CV if you are interested.

 Bio
 ------